 They are medically termed as leiomyomas and myomas.
-Fibroids are usually tumours of smooth muscle cells and fibrous connective tissue that develop in the uterus.
+Fibroids are usually tumors of smooth muscle cells and fibrous connective tissue that develop in the uterus.
 It is estimated that 70-80% of women will develop fibroids in their lifetime.The cause of uterine fibroids is not known.
 Some studies have demonstrated that there may be a genetic component contributing towards chances of developing fibroids.
-Higher levels of female hormones Oestrogen and progesterone during reproductive years of a woman may tend to swell fibroids.
-Consumption of red meat, alcohol and caffeine in excess are linked to risk of fibroids.
-Women who are overweight or obese are also to be alert on chances of fibroids.
+Higher levels of female hormones, Oestrogen and Progesterone during reproductive years of a woman may tend to swell fibroids.
+Consumption of red meat, alcohol, and caffeine in excess are linked to risk of fibroids.
+Women who are overweight or obese are also to be alerted on chances of fibroids.
 Childbearing and giving birth is known to lower the risk of developing fibroids.
 In menopausal women, fibroids often shrink and symptoms often become less severe or may even resolve completely.

 The most common type of fibroid.
 These appear within the muscular wall of the uterus.
 Intramural fibroids may grow larger and can stretch the uterus.

 They form on the outside of the uterus, which is called the serosa.
 They may grow large enough to make the womb appear bigger on one side.

 Subserosal tumours can develop a stem, a slender base called the peduncle that supports the tumour.
 When they do, they’re known as pedunculated fibroids.

 These types of tumours develop in the middle muscle layeror myometrium of the uterus.
 Submucosal tumours are rare of all types of fibroids.

 Cervical fibroids take root in the neck of the womb, known as the cervix.